87 Total complaints

 Crash: Yes Fire: No Towed Unknown

-Oct 2025 ELECTRICAL SYSTEM,UNKNOWN OR OTHER The horn becomes MUTED during rain.
+Oct 2025 ELECTRICAL SYSTEM The horn becomes MUTED during rain.
 Major safety defect.
 Tesla service center checked and replied 'it works normal when water driesd out'.
 This is a major safety problem.
 Technician is telling me that's how it is, does that mean raining days I have to drive without a functional horn?
 Sunny days it works fine, as that's how every vehicle should be.
 But under slippery, foggy and limited vision raining days, car becomes mute on horn, how would that be fine and normal?
 The horn is a federally mandated safety feature.
 A horn that fails in the rain is a safety defect.
 Tesla need to have attention on this and either fix the issue or replace the horn with other better designed product.
 I'm not the only model y owner who has this issue, Google it, you'll see that's a 'common problem '

 Incident: Oct 2025